oslabs-beta/colada/README.md

 * Build Pinia/Vue Devtools plugin (in watch mode, so any changes to the source will trigger a rebuild)
 * Launch dev instance of a test Vue/Pinia application, with Pinia/Vue Devtools plugin installed (any plugin re-builds will be hot-reloaded)
 * Launch test instance of Chrome with Colada Extension and Vue Devtools installed (see section below on Vue Devtools extension) and loads local Vue/Pinia application
-** Note: Re-building the Chrome extension generally requires reloading DevTools (by closing and re-opening the panel) in order to reflect the changes.
-However, some changes (such as edits to content scripts or the manifest.json) require reloading the extension from [chrome://extensions](chrome://extensions).
+  * Note: Re-building the Chrome extension generally requires reloading DevTools (by closing and re-opening the panel) in order to reflect any changes.
+However, some changes (such as edits to content scripts or manifest.json) require fully reloading the extension from [chrome://extensions](chrome://extensions).

 3. Interact with the app to watch the app's state update in real-time!